abemscac/pies-doc/docs/react/use-ref.md

 ## When to `useRef()`?

-In short, use `useRef()` when all of the following conditions are met:

-- Users don't need to be informed of the changes being made to the value on the screen.
-- Value is not in the dependency array of any effect (`useEffect()`, `useMemo()`, or `useCallback()`).
-- Each component instance must have its own value.
-In other words, value should not be shared between all component instances.
+In short, use `useRef()` when the value will change, and this change do not have to be reflected on the screen.
+In other words, the change of the value will not affect what users see on the screen; functions always fall in this category.